-- Voters should stand in line at the microphone(s) for their comments or questions, and await recognition by the Moderator.
+- 1 Voters should stand in line at the microphone(s) for their comments or questions, and await recognition by the Moderator.
 No one may address Town Meeting without recognition from the Moderator.
 Exceptions are "Point of Order" (See page 11) and handicapped voters. - 2 Usually voters may stand at any of the microphones designated for voter use.
 The Moderator may sometimes inform voters that certain microphones are designated for IN FAVOR or OPPOSED.
 If a voter is undecided and has a question or neutral comment he/she may stand in either line.
-The Moderator will attempt to alternate recognizing voters from each of the two lines. - 3 Give priority to voters in line at the microphones who have not yet spoken on the current motion. - 4 Clearly state your name and address when recognized by the Moderator. - 5 Address comments and questions only to the Moderator, not to other people. (e.g. "Mr. Moderator, I want to say ") - 6 Each time at the microphone, you should do only one thing: - Speak in favor or against the motion - · Ask a question about the motion - · Make an amendment or some other motion related to the current motion - · Provide other useful information about the motion to help voters make a decision
+The Moderator will attempt to alternate recognizing voters from each of the two lines. - Generally, only the sponsors of warrant articles or the majority report of a town board will be heard from the microphone in the front of the room.
+All others, including community "groups" in support of or opposed to articles, or "minority reports" from members of a town board, will be heard from the microphones in the audience, and presentations will not be allowed.
+The Moderator may vary this rule if circumstances warrant, e.g. he or she believes that allowing a "group" to speak from the front will obviate the need for a significant number of other speakers, or a town board responding to a citizens petition article. - 4 Give priority to voters in line at the microphones who have not yet spoken on the current motion. - 5 Clearly state your name and address when recognized by the Moderator. - 6 Address comments and questions only to the Moderator, not to other people. (e.g. "Mr. Moderator, I want to say") - 7 Each time at the microphone, you should do only one thing: - Speak in favor or against the motion - · Ask a question about the motion - · Make an amendment or some other motion related to the current motion - · Provide other useful information about the motion to help voters make a decision